tannerbohn/tannerbohn.github.io/ideas.markdown

   - algorithm image isomorphism/conversions
     - come up with extended set of cellular automata rules to use and combine to create images
     - image encodes a particle behaviour
+      - interpret as a cellular automata definition
+      - convert to lower resolution and parse into cellular automata rules
   - ~~for generating images, limit number of shapes available to use~~
   - represent image as histogram in pattern-space (similar to filter activations?)
     -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} what would a path through the pattern-space look like?